jklmnop10/vegnos/donate.md

 ## Where Does My Money Go?

+If you would like to restrict your donation to specific uses, please [contact us](/contact).

-We allocate your donation as follows:
+We allocate unrestricted donations as follows:

 |Allocation | Account|
 |-------|--------|